 Amanda Tyler, Executive Director, Baptist Joint Committee

-Corey D. B. Walker, Wake Forest Professor of the Humanities, Wake Forest University
+Corey D. B. Walker, Interim Dean, School of Divinity and Wake Forest Professor of the Humanities, Wake Forest University

 Bill Wilson, Director, Center for Healthy Churches and Former Chair, Board of Trustees of Baptist Theological Seminary at Richmond